DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 >Certain types of Terrain on the Battlefield cost more than 1 Movement Value to enter, and other types of Terrain are Impassible by Certain Units.
 Forested and Rocky Terrain costs 2 Movement to enter, while Mountainous Terrain costs 3 Movement to enter and is Impassible to any unit except Infantry.

 ### Attacking
-Each unit has a Battle Die, an Attack Range, and an Ammunition Cost.
+Each unit has a Battle Die, Troop Strength, an Attack Range, and an Ammunition Cost.
 If a player decides to Attack with a particular Unit this turn, they must first remove a number of Supply Tokens from that Unit's Tracking Card equal to its Ammunition Cost.
-(If there aren't enough Supply Tokens on the card, that Unit can't Attack this turn.)
+> If there aren't enough Supply Tokens on the card, that Unit can't Attack this turn.

 In order to attack, an Enemy Unit must also be In Range.
 A Unit's Attack Range denotes the number of squares away that unit can Attack.
-> For Details, see the Combat Section.
+Each Unit's Battle Die denotes how powerful the Unit is in Combat, while its Troop Strength represents both the "health" of the unit, and the number of dice that Unit will get to roll in combat.

+When an Attack is declared, the Attacking player collects a number of that Unit's Battle dice equal to that Unit's Troop Strength.
+The defending player collects a number of the Attacked Unit's Battle Dice equal to the Attacked Unit's Troop Strength.
+Both players then roll their collected dice and compare values.
+For each of the Defending Unit's Battle Dice that meet or exceed an Attacking Unit's die, the Defender can remove one Attacking Die, along with the Defending Die that matches it.
+After doing so, any remaining dice the Attacker has become Losses inflicted upon the Defending Unit's Troop Strength.

+>If the Defending Unit has sufficient Supplies, and if the Attacking unit is within the Defending Unit's Range, the Defending player may choose to expend the supplies and Counterattack.
+The Counterattack is processed mostly like the attack, except the roles of attacker and defender are reversed.

 ### Objectives
 Objectives are signified on the map via special icons, and the specific rules for their requirements are laid out in the Battle's Breifing.
 Typically these involve placing a friendly unit on the Objective Square, and keeping it there for the remainder of the Battle.